December 15, 2025

 An MVNO might sound like just another technical phone term, but it’s the ultimate secret to lowering your phone bill and getting reliable phone service with a cheaper phone plan.

-An MVNO is a mobile virtual network operator, which is just a carrier that is able to provide cellular service without owning the cellular towers.
-An MVNO piggybacks off a major carrier’s network (like AT&T, T-Mobile, or Verizon), but as it doesn’t own the towers – and therefore doesn’t have to pay for the cost of expanding or maintaining them – can offer its phone service for a much cheaper price.
+An MVNO is a mobile virtual network operator, a wireless provider that piggybacks on a major carrier’s network versus building its own.
+Because it doesn’t have to pay for the cost of expanding or maintaining the cell network, an MVNO can offer phone service for a much cheaper price.

 So, should you switch to an MVNO?
 What is the best MVNO?
 Are there disadvantages to using an MVNO?
-We’ll help you answer all those questions and more, so you can pick the best phone service that meets your needs!
+We’ll help you answer all those questions and more, so you can pick the best phone service to meet your needs.

-• MVNOs lease network access from the major carriers (T-Mobile, AT&T, Verizon) for the same nationwide coverage.
+• MVNOs lease network access from the major carriers (AT&T, T-Mobile, Verizon), so they can provide the same nationwide coverage.

-• MVNOs can offer cheaper phone plans as a result, but without the premium perks that major carriers offer.
+• MVNO phone plans tend to be cheaper as a result, but without the premium perks that traditional carriers offer.

-• MVNOs are not the best for finding the best phone deals or phone financing promotions.
+• They're less likely to have phone deals or phone financing promotions.

-An MVNO purchases access to an MNO’s (Mobile Network Operator) network at wholesale pricing, allowing them to resell it to you – the customer – at a discounted price.
+An MVNO purchases access to an MNO’s (mobile network operator) network at wholesale pricing, allowing them to resell service to you at a discounted price.

-While MVNOs don’t own their own networks, they still handle their own billing, support, plan management, and SIM or eSIM activation, so if you’re on a plan with, say, Mint Mobile, you wouldn’t contact T-Mobile for issues with your data or signal, you would still contact Mint Mobile directly.
+While MVNOs don’t own their own networks, they still handle their own billing, support, plan management, and SIM or eSIM activation.
+So if you’re with an MVNO that leases space on T-Mobile's network — say Mint Mobile for example — you wouldn’t contact T-Mobile about issues with your data or signal, you would contact Mint directly.

 STOP!
 Paying for phone service